goranwong/public/ansible/oracle_client_patching/README.md

 Survey in template:

+--- Ansible Tower survey ---

+target_server : hostname
-Backup Directory : Path to store the backup tar ball of the oracle base directory
+Backup Directory : < Full path of directory for the backup >
-Oracle Base Directory : Full path of Oracle base directory
+Oracle Base Directory : < Base Directory of Oracle Client >
-Oracle client account : account which owns the $ORACLE_HOME
-Patch files source :
+Patch files source { NFS (default) | local }  #source of patch files

-	NFS - it will mount /tmp/oracle to 172.100.1.231:/export/ansible/ORAPATCH and unmount after patching is completed.
-	local - it will search for oracle patch in /tmp/oracle, playbook will be failed if patch folders not found.
+oracle client account : oracle (default)

-list of patch ID: Number only - omit the prefix, separate each patch ID by space if it is more than one
+list of patch ID : < Number only - omit the prefix, separate each patch ID by space if it is more than one >
-email : Email address to receive notification once patching is completed